Mahtab-Madni/voice-wave-ai/README.md

 - “Summarize this product description”
 - “Select Credit Card from payment method dropdown”
 - “Go to the contact page”
+- “What is my project about?”
+- “Introduce yourself”

 ## Automation Features